reactiveframes/rating-system-task/README.md

 # Adding a new customer type
 Must implement getApps(res,age)
-this module will implicitly load that type and will be available @ the /appService/relevantApplication endpoint The new customerType js file must exist in the following path: lib/rankings/customer_types
+this module will be implicitly loaded at runtime and will be available @ the /appService/relevantApplication endpoint The new customerType js file must exist in the following path: lib/rankings/customer_types